mthom/cl-psoatransrun/README.md

 [psoatransrun-tests.lisp](http://github.com/mthom/cl-psoatransrun/tree/master/psoatransrun-tests.lisp)
 must be changed to its path.

-Next, the ASDF build file "psoatransrun.asd" must be loaded into SBCL as in:
+Next, the ASDF build file "psoatransrun.asd" must be loaded into CL as in:

 ```